Diversity Builder Unconscious Bias Training Courses

 Expected Successes

-Ultimately, bias training opens dialogue about the ideas and actions that may be hidden for many employees.
+Ultimately, bias training opens dialogue about the ideas and actions that may be hidden for many employees, as they lack awareness.
 It is recommended that companies evaluate past issues and policies related to suspected bias, to uncover areas of improvement.

 Reducing bias in the workplace requires: